schartrand77/MW2/README.md

 Stripe operates in test mode by default.
 Provide `STRIPE_SECRET_KEY` and `STRIPE_WEBHOOK_SECRET` in your environment to enable real sessions.
 Webhook requests must include the `Stripe-Signature` header and are verified against the webhook secret.

+## Amazon Affiliate

+Enable the `amazon_affiliate` feature flag and set `AMAZON_ASSOCIATE_TAG` to activate the Amazon search endpoint:

+- `GET /api/v1/amazon/search?q=`

+Results are cached in Redis and include your affiliate tag.